Course Code BSB41515

 This program is designed for current project team members and project managers, project or program administrators and anyone new to project management seeking to develop the skills and knowledge necessary to work effectively in the field either assisting in the planning, management and control of projects or managing their own smaller project.

-In order to succeed in our online qualifications, prospective students will need to demonstrate the required level of competency with English language, literacy and numeracy skills.
+In order to succeed in our online qualifications, prospective students will need to demonstrate the required level of competency in English language, literacy and numeracy skills.
 This usually means we require either completion of year 12 (or equivalent) or the completion of a language, literacy and numeracy test to ensure you have the foundation and ACSF skills necessary to commence study with us.
+The required level of competency for a Diploma is ACSF Level 4 and for a Certificate IV, ACSF Level 3 is the required competency level.

 While there is no formal prerequisite study required to enter this qualification, it is recommended that individuals have some relevant industry experience to assist with the learning application required for this course.
 This may have been obtained through formal and/or informal training, work experience and life experience.